CrisantoUpiicsa/ReservaBarSystemv01/replit.md

-# Restaurant Management System
+# Bar Reservation Management System

 ## Overview
-This is a full-stack restaurant management system built with React, Express.js, and PostgreSQL.
-The application provides comprehensive tools for managing reservations, tables, menu items, and inventory in a restaurant setting.
-It features a modern web interface with real-time data management and responsive design.
+This is a comprehensive bar reservation management system built with React, Express.js, and PostgreSQL.
+The application provides customer authentication, table reservations, bar-specific menu management, and staff administration tools.
+It features role-based access with separate interfaces for customers and staff, focusing on premium bar experiences with cocktails, spirits, and bar snacks.

 ## System Architecture